Want to change the world?

 - Real-world Mandarin Chinese improves listening skills.
 The whole point of documentaries is to show you a slice of real life, right?
 That means you’ll hear authentic Mandarin spoken at normal speeds from native speakers.
 It’s an effective, immersive way to boost your listening comprehension skills.

 If you enjoy this type of learning, you can take it up a notch with FluentU.
-This app provides authentic Chinese videos (like movie trailers, commercials, inspiring talks and more) that’ve been transformed into a language learning experience.

 Each video comes with interactive subtitles that you can click for an instant definition and pronunciation of any word.
 The videos are organized by difficulty level and genre, so you’ll always find something that matches your learning goals and style.
 Plus, FluentU personalizes your learning by suggesting new videos based on what you’ve already watched.